stulentsev/intercom_test/README.md

 # Notes about the implementation

 The original problem description says "program should read list of customers [from a file] and output id and name [to stdout]".
 If we're building a CLI tool, this is not how a good unixy tool should operate.
-So additionally I implemented the ability to read customer data from the standard input (to mirror printing results to stdout) and the ability to save the results in a file.
+So additionally I implemented the ability to read customer data from the standard input (to mirror printing results to stdout) and the ability to save the results in a file (because it was a missing piece).

 The program could have been a bit simpler if we dropped dealing with files altogether: read from stdin, write to stdout.
+This would allow us, for example, to merge FileReader and CustomerReader.

  Interface of formatters/writers uses `<<` instead of, say, `puts` to enable us passing arrays as mock writers / data capture objects in tests.
-Also this reminds me of C++'s `iostream`.
+Also this might be reminding me of C++'s `iostream`.